Skip to content

 Logs & SIEM

 Barbacana writes structured JSON audit entries to stdout — one entry per inspected request.
-Pick them up with any standard log shipper and feed them to your SIEM or D&R platform.
+Pick them up with any standard log shipper and feed them to your Security Information and Event Management (SIEM) or detection and response (D&R) platform.

 Log shape